Equipartition of a segment: Introduction

 \section{Introduction}

 The mathematical theory of fair division develops along two main lines of research.
-On the one hand, it looks for partitions of the cake in $m$ pieces (the positive integer $m$ is fixed) of a certain shape and equal in some sense, e.g. convex polygons of identical area.
+On the one hand, it looks for partitions of a body or measure into $m$ pieces (the positive integer $m$ is fixed) of a certain shape and equal in some sense, e.g. convex polygons of identical area.
 An early example is the ham sandwich theorem \cite{steinhaus1945,stonetukey1942} about equipartitioning several measures by hyperplanes.
-More recent examples are Nandankumar's conjecture \cite{nandakumar2008} that every polygon can be partitioned in $m$ convex polygons of equal area and perimeter, solved in \cite{aak2018}, and higher-dimensional analogues of Nandakumar's conjecture that were solved in \cite{bz2014,ahk2014} under assumption that $m$ is a prime power.
-See also \cite{soberon2012} for a result in between the ham sandwich theorem and Nandakumar's problem.
+More recent examples are the Nandakumar and Ramana Rao conjecture \cite{nandakumar2008} that every convex planar polygon can be partitioned into $m$ convex polygons of equal area and perimeter, solved in \cite{aak2018}, and higher-dimensional analogues of the Nandakumar and Ramana Rao problem that were solved in \cite{bz2014,ahk2014} under the assumption that $m$ is a prime power.
+See also \cite{soberon2012} for a result in between the ham sandwich theorem and the Nandakumar and Ramana Rao problem.

-On the other hand, the theory of fair division contributes key existence results to the concept of fairness favored by economists and many social scientists, known as Envy Freeness\footnote{Each one of $m$ agents compares pieces of the cake in her own way; we look for an $m$-partition where each agent gets, in her own view, one of the best pieces.}.
-For further references on it, see the founding work of Gale \cite{gale1984} and popular reviews \cite{bbs2009,su1999}.
+On the other hand, the theory of fair division contributes key existence results to the concept of fairness favored by economists and many social scientists, known as Envy Freeness, that is, each one of $m$ agents compares pieces of the partition in her own way.
+We look for an $m$-partition where each agent gets, in her own view, one of the best pieces.
+In this paper all the agents use the same utility function.
+For further references on it, see the foundational work of Gale \cite{gale1984} and popular reviews \cite{bbs2009,su1999}.